-I strongly believe that an open dialogue is vital between the consumer and the restaurant staff, manufacturer or retailer providing a food product, when dealing with food allergies.
+An open dialogue is vital between the consumer and the restaurant staff, manufacturer or retailer providing a food product, when dealing with food allergies.

-In some cases there may not be a specific area to prepare allergen free food.
+There may not be a specific area to prepare allergen free food.

 If visiting the restaurant for the first time, ask to speak with the manager about their allergy policy before ordering.
-Ask open-ended questions where the staff must seek out the correct answer on site from the chef instead of yes/no answers.
+Ask open-ended questions where staff must seek out the correct answer on site from the chef instead of yes/no answers.

 - What is your policy for managing food allergies and preventing cross-contact in the kitchen?

 - What foods are prepared in this area?
-They may use hidden allergens in this area without realizing it.
+(They may use hidden allergens in this area without realizing it.)

 - Inform them what dish you are interested in and ask them if they would recommend it for someone with allergies.
 Take into consideration how it is prepared in the kitchen.